-• In the stage shows before Grease was made into a film, Jeff Conaway, who plays Kenickie, played Danny and John Travolta played Doody.
-Richard Gere also auditioned to play Danny in the movie, but John was given the part because of his role in 'Saturday Night Fever'.
+You may not have been aware of the countless happenings, behind the scenes as well as things that happened right under our noses, on screen, that we missed.
+How much of the trivia below did you actually know?• In the stage shows before Grease was made into a film, Jeff Conaway, who plays Kenickie, played Danny and John Travolta played Doody.
+Richard Gere also auditioned to play Danny in the movie, but John was given the part because of his role in Saturday Night Fever.
 Also, Didi Conn, who plays Frenchy, wanted to play Rizzo.

-• John Travolta was personally responsible for coming up with the, “too cool for school walk", that Danny used in the first scenes of the movie.
+• John Travolta was personally responsible for coming up with the “too cool for school walk" that Danny used in the first scenes of the movie.
 It was his way of getting into his character and trying to create a bad boy image.

 • Olivia Newton-John had hardly done any acting and was terrified of the idea of starring in a big-budget musical.

 • Stockard Channing was 33 when Grease was being made, and she was supposed to be playing a teenager.
 She was also the oldest of the main cast members.

 • Dinah Manoff was the only main cast member who was actually of high school age during the filming of the movie.
 She was 18 at the time.
 Dinah Manoff was a terrible dancer so she was not included the big dance numbers.
-She also, momentarily lost control of that strapless, green dress she wore to the dance off and had to quickly hike it up!
+She also momentarily lost control of that strapless, green dress she wore to the dance off and had to quickly hike it up!

-• During the slumber party scene, the objects on the bed’s headboard mysteriously changed!
-Also, while Rizzo was singing, Look at Me, I'm Sandra Dee, she goes to a photo of Elvis Presley and sings, "Elvis, Elvis, let me be".
+• While Rizzo is singing "Look at Me, I'm Sandra Dee," she goes to a photo of Elvis Presley and sings, "Elvis, Elvis, let me be."
 This scene was actually filmed on the same day Elvis died.

-• The plastic wrap used to wrap the car during the Greased Lightning song scene was a blatant sexual reference.
+• The plastic wrap used to wrap the car during the "Greased Lightning" song scene was a blatant sexual reference.
 In the 50's, Saran Wrap was often used in lieu of condoms.

-• At the end of the group dance when Danny and Cha-Cha, played by Annette Charles, collect their trophy, Marty could be seen falling and couldn’t get up because she kept stepping on her dress.
+• At the end of the group dance when Danny and Cha-Cha, played by Annette Charles, collect their trophy, Marty can be seen falling and couldn’t get up because she kept stepping on her dress.

 • Jamie Donnelly had to dye her hair black daily during the shoot as she had prematurely grey hair.